fgaim/gpuview/README.md

   * `--port`           : Port number to listen to (default: 9988)
   * `--safe-zone`      : Safe to report all details, eg. usernames
   * `--exclude-self`   : Don't report to others but to self-dashboard
+  * `--demo`           : Run with fake data for testing purposes
   * `-d`, `--debug`    : Run server in debug mode (for developers)
 * `add`                : Add a GPU host to dashboard
   * `--url`            : URL of host [IP:Port], eg. X.X.X.X:9988